Table of Contents

-For the author to say accepting hardship is the pathway of peace is just so full of truth and wisdom.
-Indeed it is only when we remember that as followers of Jesus, we will be persecuted, we will have enemies, we will have hardships in this fallen world because this is not our eternal home.
-We are not made for this world, but eternity with our Heavenly Father.
+For the author to say accepting hardship is the pathway to peace is just so full of truth and wisdom.
+Indeed it is only when we remember that as followers of Jesus, we will be persecuted, we will have enemies, and we will have hardships in this fallen world because this is not our eternal home.
+We are not made for this world, but for eternity with our Heavenly Father.

 Surrender to God’s Will

 “Trusting that You will make all things right,